AlexanderGS0x/blockchain-developer-bootcamp-final-project-/design_pattern_decisions.md

 > Note: I ran into some blockers here that I needed to work around in order to meet the deadline.
 See TODOs for more details

-- The `NFTMarket` contract can call function on `NFT` by inheriting it, and then executing one of it's methods, such as `transferFrom` which is inherited from the open zeppelin [ERC721 spec](https://docs.openzeppelin.com/contracts/2.x/api/token/erc721).
+- The `NFTMarket` contract can call function on `NFT` by inheriting it, and then executing one of it's methods, such as `transferFrom` which is inherited from the OpenZeppelin [ERC721 spec](https://docs.openzeppelin.com/contracts/2.x/api/token/erc721).
 See: [LINK HERE]()